+Parents who decide to teach their kids at home but don’t have a background in education may feel scared or overwhelmed.
+But with creativity, research, and dedication, these parents can still give their kids a good education.
 Every day there are successful homeschool families who are providing rich educational experiences to their children.
 The idea of one person sitting in a room and teaching with just a few books and no help isn’t really the way most homeschooling works.
 First, the parents will continue to learn and evaluate and work on the curriculum for their children.
 Second, they will tap into co-op resources, online resources, local classes and more to supplement and provide the gaps the parents can’t provide.

 What if the parent fails to teach something?